 There was an accident in the Department of Agriculture last week the effects of which will be felt by many of the farmers of the country.
 The seed distributing warehouse of the Department whence the seeds were distributed each year was burned and almost the entire stock on hand was destroyed.
-The actual loss amounts to about \$100,000. but the practical loss will be much greater.
+The actual loss amounts to about \$100,000, but the practical loss will be much greater.
 Of course there were many common varieties of seeds and there has been long and heated discussion as to whether any good was done by the distribution of such seed through the members of Congress.
 But leaving this distribution out of the question there were many other varieties of seeds, the loss of which will be keenly felt.
 The Department has been working for years on plant breeding much after the

 There is more Catarrh in this section of the country than all other diseases put together, and until the last few years was supposed to be incurable.
 For a great many years doctors pronounced it a local disease and prescribed local remedies, and by constantly failing to cure with local treatment, pronounced it incurable.
-Science has proven catarrh to be a constitutional disease and therefore requires constitutional treatment.
-Hall's Catarrh Cure, manufactured by F. J. Cheney & Co., Toledo, Ohio, is the only constitutional cure on the market.
+Science has 800 cigar factories have been bustproven catarrh to be a constitutional disease and therefore requires en thousand men and women are B. B. SPRAINS, Lameness, Injuries, constitutional treatment.
+Hall's Catarrh Cure, manufactured by F. J. Cheney & Co., Toledo, Ohio, is the sent to market from the Ninth dis only constitutional cure on the market.
 It is taken internally in doses from 10 drops to a teaspoonful.
 It acts directly on the blood and mucous surfaces of the system.
 They offer one hundred dollars for any case it fails to cure.
 Send for circulars and testimonials.

-Address: F. J. CHENEY & CO.
+Address: F. J. CHENEY & CO.,